raimichick/space_invaders/README.md

 Navigate to the releases page and download the .zip archive for your platform and extract to a folder.
 To be able to run space invaders with this program, a ROM of the original game is required.
 This is not provided by the project and must be obtained through other sources.
-Once you have a Space Invaders ROM, ensure that the file is named "invaders_combined" and place it in the "include" directory.
+The ROM can be found online as invaders.e, .f, .g, and .h.
+These should be cat'd together, labeled "invaders_combined" and put in the "include" directory.

 ### Windows